Kamaj Silva: Career

-Apart from his own businesses, Silva also works with a Sri Lankan tech company called "Alavi".
-In the meantime, he is also popular as a YouTuber, where he hosts multiple YouTube shows such as Daiya Show, Happy Hour, Api Nodanna Business and Kamaj Podcast.
+Apart from his businesses, Silva also works with a Sri Lankan tech company called Alavi.
+In the meantime, he is also popular as a YouTuber, where he hosts multiple shows such as the Daiya Show, Happy Hour, Api Nodanna Business and Kamaj Podcast.

+In April 2022, Silva and fellow Sri Lankan-born Canadian entrepreneur Chanuka Wijesundara developed the website Lankan Square.
+This is the first website created for Sri Lankan citizens in Canada that supports information related to businesses, religious events, concerts, festivals, seminars and workshops in Canada.